Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Experiment

-As an extension of the MAE, we carefully analyze the contribution of our proposed Channel-Mixing (CM) module by conducting comparison experiments on BP4D dataset.
-The proposed CM module is applied in both pre-training and finetuning stages on multi-modal learning.
+\B{Effectiveness.} We conducted comparison experiments on the BP4D dataset to carefully analyze the contribution of our proposed Channel-Mixing (CM) module, which was utilized in both the pre-training and fine-tuning stages.
 Table~\ref{tab:table4} shows the performance of various comparisons in terms of the F1-score of 12 AUs.
-We first examine the CM module in the pre-train stage, where we use MAE as the baseline, see the Pretrain section in Table~\ref{tab:table4}.
-Applying the proposed channel-mixing achieves a noticeable increase at 0.7\%, 0.4\%, and 1.1\% in RGB, Depth, and Early Fusion (EF) respectively, leading to an improvement over the SOTA.

-Then we use the pretrained ViT-Base model in MAE as the baseline to evaluate the CM module in fine-tune stage, and the results are shown in the Finetune section of Table~\ref{tab:table4}.
-The early fusion is 4 channels as the input of ViT, but the pretrained parameters from Imagenet are for 3 channels.
-To utilize the pretrained parameters, we apply a 1x1 convolutional layer to 3 channels before the embedding.
-In original ViT, performance in RGB achieves the best, which is better than multimodal early fusion.
-However, the EF outperforms the RGB modality by directly utilizing the CM module.

-MAE in Pretrain improves more clearly because, in the pretrain task, channel mixing features are reconstructed through encoder and Decoder, where the channel information is well utilized to generate the lost channel.
-However, the mixing feature in ViT is fed directly to the network for AU pattern learning.
-In summary, Table~\ref{tab:table4} shows the considerable improvement of using the proposed channel mixing module on the same architecture.
+We first examine the CM module in the pre-training stage, where we report the detection result of all modalities fine-tuning on different pre-trained multi-modal models.
+MAE without the CM module is used as the baseline function.
+Applying the proposed channel-mixing achieves a noticeable increase at 1.5\%, 0.7\%, and 1.2\% in RGB, Depth, and RGBD respectively, leading to an improvement over the SOTA.
+Then a pre-trained ViT is used to evaluate the CM module in the fine-tuning stage.
+See the results in the Finetune section of Table~\ref{tab:table4}.
+A 1x1 convolutional layer is used to reduce the 4-channel RGBD to 3 channels for embedding.
+Performance in RGB achieves the best by this baseline model, which is better than multimodal early fusion.
+However, by directly utilizing the CM module, the RGBD early fusion outperforms the RGB modality.
+Comparing the two stages, MAE in pre-training improves more clearly.
+In the pre-training, channel mixed features are reconstructed through the encoder and decoder, effectively utilizing existing channel information to generate the missing channels.
+However, the mixing feature is fed directly to a ViT for AU pattern learning in fine-tuning.

+\B{Efficiency}.
+The total parameter count of the pre-trained model is 125M, with 85M parameters located in the encoder.
+In comparison to the traditional three-encoder late fusion method, our proposed approach efficiently reduces approximately 57\% (170M) of trainable parameters.